PaulBautin/salience-network-multiscale-switch/docs/methods/figure_2.md

 the principal functional connectivity (FC) gradient.
-Panel 2A reports the result for the SN across three connectivity modalities — structural connectivity (SC), geodesic distance (GD), and microstructural profile covariance (MPC) — and panel 2B replicates it across all seven Yeo networks.
-SC, which indexes axonal connectivity and is independent of the MPC gradient, is the primary modality; the MPC-weighted variant is reported as a supplement because correlating an MPC-derived gradient with the FC gradient through MPC weights partly reflects the shared microstructural backbone of cortical hierarchy (microstructure–function coupling) rather than network-specific connectivity.
+Panel 2A reports the result for the SN across three connectivity modalities — structural connectivity (SC), geodesic distance (GD), and microstructural profile covariance (MPC) — and panel 2B replicates the structural-connectivity result across all seven Yeo networks.
+SC, which indexes axonal connectivity and is independent of the MPC gradient, is the primary modality and the one carried through to the across-network replication; the MPC-weighted variant is reported only for the SN in panel 2A as a supplement, because correlating an MPC-derived gradient with the FC gradient through MPC weights partly reflects the shared microstructural backbone of cortical hierarchy (microstructure–function coupling) rather than network-specific connectivity.
 All analyses were performed at fsLR-5k resolution (9,684 vertices: 4,842 per hemisphere), which keeps the whole-brain connectivity matrices in memory.
-The anchoring within-network MPC gradient was computed with the shared diffusion-map pipeline ([Shared Methods — MPC gradient computation](shared.md#mpc-gradient-computation)) applied to fsLR-5k qT1 profiles and Procrustes-aligned across subjects.
+The within-network MPC gradient was computed with the shared diffusion-map pipeline ([Shared Methods — MPC gradient computation](shared.md#mpc-gradient-computation)) applied to fsLR-5k qT1 profiles and Procrustes-aligned across subjects.